Mk2009/SmartCompany/README.md

 # SmartCompany
 This is an ASP.NET C# website for a company.
-I built it in Visual Studio 2012 and upgrade it to Visual Studio 2015.
+I built it in Visual Studio 2012 and upgraded it to Visual Studio 2015.

 You will know how to CRUD both Sql server db and xml in easy way.
 I used LinqToSql for SQL SERVER DB.